altfatterz/learning-gcp/service-accounts/README.md

 - can be `enabled` or `disabled`

 `Service Account`
-- An identity that a compute-instance or an application can use to run API requests on your behalf.
+- An identity that a `compute-instance` or an `application` can use to run API requests on your behalf.
-- Users can also impersonate service accounts, allowing multiple users to access everything that a service account can access.
+- Users can also `impersonate service accounts`, allowing multiple users to access everything that a service account can access.
 - Has an assigned email
 - Can only be authenticated with a private-public RSA key pair
 - Can't be logged in via a browser